worksome/company-info/README.md

 See `composer.json` for other options for tests and linting.

+The test suite uses a faked http response instead of calling the actual external services.
+The faked response is a copy of an actual response from the service.

+If you want to run tests against the actual external service, copy `phpunit.xml.dist` to `phpunit.xml` and change the `COMPANY_INFO_xxx` variables in it to the credentials you have obtained.

 ## Ideas for improvements

 There is a [free Danish API service](https://cvrapi.dk/documentation) for CVR lookups, which does not require obtaining access from VIRK, but is rate-limited.